gedeontofidji/Documentation/pages/mydoc/mydoc_sharepoint_spfx.md

 {% include image.html file="sharepoint_fieldCustomizer.png" max-width="70%" %}

 ### ⚙️ Strcuture
+* `config/serve.json` needs to be updated to test your component locally.
 * `sharepoint/assets/elements.xml` is only used to create SP columns and can then be deleted.

 ### 🔌 Link a component to a SharePoint field